 Failure to comply with a planning enforcement notice is an offence.

-event of a breach, you can be prosecuted in the Magistrates Court or Crown Court.
-Once court action has started we will not necessarily stop the prosecution even if the breach of planning control has been fixed before the case is heard.
+A breach can lead to prosecution in the Magistrates' Court or Crown Court, even if the breach of planning control has been fixed before the case is heard.

 This page lists the different kinds of enforcement notice we can issue when a planning breach has occurred.

 Enforcement Register lists enforcement notices issued.

 Can be issued where we need to get information in order to find out whether there has been a breach of planning control.

 Breach of Condition Notice (BCN)

 Can be issued where there has been a breach of, or non-compliance with, a planning condition.
 There is no right of appeal against this notice.

 Can be issued where there has been a breach of planning control and we consider it desirable to take action.
 The notice will state what is required to be done and by when.
 There is a right of appeal against a notice.